Petrie

 Residential development activity is lower than average in Petrie according to AreaSearch's national comparison of local real estate markets

-Petrie has recorded approximately 9 residential properties granted approval annually over the past five financial years.
-Specifically, from FY-21 to FY-25, 45 homes were approved, with a further 3 approved so far in FY-26.
-This results in an average of around 5.4 new residents arriving per dwelling constructed each year during this period.
+Petrie has recorded approximately 9 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, 45 homes were approved, with an additional 3 approved so far in FY26.
+On average, over these five years, 5.4 new residents arrived per dwelling constructed.

 Frequently Asked Questions - Development